joelcatchatoor/Advent-Of-Code/2023/day1/README.md

 ### Note

-To cater to edge cases like 'oneight' being 18, the script employs two `re.search` operations per line — one in the original direction and one in reverse — ensuring the accurate identification of digits.
+To cater to edge cases like 'oneight' being 18, the script employs two `re.search` operations per line — one with the line (a string) in its original direction and one in reverse — ensuring the accurate identification of digits.

 ## Usage